pymumu/smartdns/ReadMe_en.md

 1. Installation

-    Download the installation package like `smartdns.xxxxxxxx.armhf.deb` and upload it to the Linux system.
+    Download the installation package like `smartdns.xxxxxxxx.arm-debian-all.deb` and upload it to the Linux system.
 Run the following command to install

     ```shell
-    dpkg -i smartdns.xxxxxxxx.armhf.deb
+    dpkg -i smartdns.xxxxxxxx.arm-debian-all.deb
     ```

-    For X86-64 system, download the installation package like `smartdns.xxxxxxxx.x86-64.tar.gz` and upload it to the Linux system.
+    For X86-64 system, download the installation package like `smartdns.xxxxxxxx.x86_64-linux-all.tar.gz` and upload it to the Linux system.
 Run the following command to install

     ```shell
-    tar zxf smartdns.xxxxxxxx.x86-64.tar.gz
+    tar zxf smartdns.xxxxxxxx.x86_64-linux-all.tar.gz
     cd smartdns
     chmod +x ./install
     ./install -i